kluzny/kluzny.github.io/content/ergonomics.md

 ## The Realization

 There are no system test helpers.
 Your tests have to hit the login page like a real user back in 2010.
 I can already see it now, I'm going to push code, and CI is going to spin for 10 minutes hitting the login page over, and over, and over again while I browse Hacker News waiting to merge.
 This does not spark joy.
 Thankfully, Chris over at [gorails](//gorails.com) has a decent monkey patch to get the ball rolling.
 You can find out more in his [YouTube breakdown](https://www.youtube.com/watch?v=KFSpSJDHyu8).
-He even wrote the test helper to get bypass the `sign_in` for controller tests [https://github.com/rails/rails/issues/53207](https://github.com/rails/rails/issues/53207).
+He even wrote the test helper to bypass the `sign_in` for controller tests [https://github.com/rails/rails/issues/53207](https://github.com/rails/rails/issues/53207).

 ## Non-viable